President of Bolivia

-The president of Bolivia (Presidente de Bolivia), officially known as the president of the Plurinational State of Bolivia (Presidente del Estado Plurinacional de Bolivia), is head of state and head of government of Bolivia and the captain general of the Armed Forces of Bolivia.
+The president of Bolivia, officially the president of the Plurinational State of Bolivia (Presidente del Estado Plurinacional de Bolivia), is the head of state and head of government of Bolivia.
+Under the Constitution of Bolivia, the president heads the executive branch of the national government and is captain general of the Armed Forces.

 According to the Bolivian Constitution, the president is elected by popular vote to a five-year term and may serve a maximum of two terms.
 A strict and inviolable two-term limit is enshrined in the Bolivian Constitution.
 If no candidate wins a majority (defined as either more than 50%, or alternatively at least 40% and at least 10% more than the second-place candidate), the top two candidates advance to a runoff election.

-Rodrigo Paz Pereira is the 68th and current president of Bolivia, having assumed office on 8 November 2025.
+Rodrigo Paz is the 68th and current president of Bolivia since 8 November 2025.

 Constitutional history

 Establishment

 On 6 August 1825, the Republic of Bolivia declared its independence and proclaimed Simón Bolívar head of state.
 While it is certainly true that Bolívar was the official ruler of the country starting from his arrival on 12 August, there exists conflict amongst scholars as to whether he should be considered the first president of the republic.
 According to the research of the Bolivian historian Isaac Sandoval, in his book "Political development in the social formation of Bolivia" it is affirmed that the first president of Bolivia was not Bolívar, but Antonio José de Sucre.
 This is due to the fact that Bolívar is never referred to as president in legal documents and was never sworn-in having renounced the title in favor of Sucre on 29 December 1825.
 Sucre, on the other hand, was president when the country's first Constitution was promulgated on 19 November 1826.

 Historian and author of the book "Presidents of Bolivia: Between urns and rifles" Carlos Mesa asserts that Bolívar was indeed the first president and that the lack of mention of him with the title is due to the fact the term "president" was not in common use in legal documents at the time.
 Mesa points to the Congressional decree of 11 August 1825 which proclaims Bolívar "liberator" granting him "Supreme Executive Power of the Republic."
 Whatever the case, the position of Simón Bolívar as the first president is the most generally accepted stance.

-The Political Constitution of 1826, also known as the Bolivarian Constitution, was the first constitutional text prepared by Simón Bolívar, sanctioned by the General Constituent Congress on 6 November 1826 and promulgated by Antonio José de Sucre on 19 November 1826.
+The Bolivian Constitution of 1826, also known as the Bolivarian Constitution, was the first constitutional text prepared by Simón Bolívar, sanctioned by the General Constituent Congress on 6 November 1826 and promulgated by Antonio José de Sucre on 19 November 1826.
 In this first instance, the presidency constituted a lifetime position with the power to elect and appoint a successor.
 The lifetime position was repealed during the presidency of Andrés de Santa Cruz who promulgated the Political Constitution of 1831.
 Instead, the president would serve for a four-year term of government with the ability to be reelected unlimitedly.